Eyam: The Historic Plague Village of the Peak District

 Eyam Today

 The village of Eyam today is a peaceful, pretty place.
-The reminders of its tragic past are always there, but they don’t dominate the village.
-Instead, you’ll find beautiful stone cottages and gracious houses lining the streets, and views out to open countryside in whichever direction you look.
+The reminders of its tragic past are always there, but they do not dominate the village.
+Instead, you will find beautiful stone cottages and gracious houses lining the streets, and views out to open countryside in whichever direction you look.

 Eyam Hall